Nanao, Ishikawa: Climate

-Nanao has a humid continental climate (Köppen Cfa) characterized by mild summers and cold winters with heavy snowfall.
+Nanao has a humid continental climate (Köppen Cfa) characterised by mild summers and cold winters with heavy snowfall.
 The average annual temperature in Nanao is 13.7 °C. The average annual rainfall is 2392 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 26.0 °C, and lowest in January, at around 2.9 °C.

 Demographics

 Per Japanese census data, the population of Nanao has declined over the past 40 years.

 History

 The area around Nanao was part of ancient Noto Province and contained the Nara period provincial capital and provincial temple.
 During the Sengoku Period (1467–1568), Nanao Castle was a major stronghold of the Hatakeyama clan, and was contested by the Uesugi clan and Maeda clan.
 The area became part Kaga Domain under the Edo period Tokugawa shogunate, with the exception of the Tsuruhama area, which was retained by the shogunate directly as tenryō territory.

 Following the Meiji restoration, the area was organised into Kashima District, Ishikawa.
 The town of Nanao was established with the creation of the modern municipalities system on April 1, 1889.
 It was raised to city status on July 20, 1939.

 On October 1, 2004, Nanao expanded by annexing the neighbouring municipalities of Nakajima, Notojima and Tatsuruhama (all from Kashima District).

 On March 25, 2007, the 2007 Noto earthquake caused some property damage in Nanao, but no fatalities.